ZMedia Purwodadi

 The Role of Early Intervention

 Digital wellness also relies on early intervention.
 Identifying students struggling with online stress, compulsive behaviour, or excessive screen use ensures timely support.
-Early intervention strategies include:
+Early intervention strategies involves:

 • Counselings sessions